 OR!
 For the crunchies of low carb cereals, take a trip down memory lane and check out my low carb cocoa puffs!
 (Made with just 4 ingredients and suuuper high in protein!)

 - Add milk, protein powder, cinnamon, and nutmeg to a small saucepan and whisk to combine.

 - Add the flaxseed, chia seeds and shredded coconut, stir to combine.

 - Bring your oatmeal to a gentle simmer, and continue cooking until the oatmeal has reached your desired consistency (I usually cook it for about 10 minutes).

-- Serve warm, with some fresh fruits, nuts or sugar free syrups and enjoy!
+- Serve warm, with toppings (ideas below!) and enjoy!